HD Radio

 HD Radio (HDR) is a trademark for in-band on-channel (IBOC) digital radio broadcast technology.
 HD radio generally simulcasts an existing analog radio station in digital format with less noise and with additional text information.
 HD Radio is used primarily by FM radio stations in the United States, U.S. Virgin Islands, Canada, Mexico and the Philippines, with a few implementations outside North America.

 HD Radio transmits the digital signals in unused portions of the same band as the analog AM and FM signals.
 As a result, radios are more easily designed to pick up both signals, which is why the HD in HD Radio is sometimes referred to stand for Hybrid Digital, not "High Definition".
 Officially, HD is not intended to stand for any term in HD Radio, it is simply part of iBiquity's trademark, and does not have any meaning on its own.
 HD Radios tune into the station's analog signal first and then look for a digital signal.
 The European DRM system shares channels similar to HD Radio, but the European DAB system uses different frequencies for its digital transmission.

 The term "on channel" is a misnomer because the system actually sends the digital components on the ordinarily unused channels adjacent to an existing radio station's allocation.
 This leaves the original analog signal intact, allowing enabled receivers to switch between digital and analog as required.
 In most FM implementations, from 96 to 128 kbit/s of capacity is available.
 High-fidelity audio requires only 48 kbit/s so there is ample capacity for additional channels, which HD Radio refers to as "multicasting".

 HD Radio is licensed so that the simulcast of the main channel is royalty-free.
 The company makes its money on fees on additional multicast channels.
 Stations can choose the quality of these additional channels; music stations generally add one or two high-fidelity channels, while others use lower bit rates for voice-only news and sports.
 Previously these services required their own transmitters, often on low-fidelity AM.
 With HD, a single FM allocation can carry all of these channels, and even its lower-quality settings usually sound better than AM.

 While it is typically used in conjunction with an existing channel it has been licensed for all-digital transmission as well.
 Four AM stations use the all-digital format, one under an experimental authorization, the other three under new rules adopted by the FCC in October 2020.
-The system sees little use elsewhere due to its reliance on the sparse allocation of FM broadcast channels in North America; in Europe, stations are more tightly spaced.
+The system sees little use elsewhere as the DAB standard predominates outside North America and has been in widespread use since the 1990s.